Siege of Savannah: Background

+When British generals were scouting the coast, they spotted the first French ships sailing to Charleston, South Carolina.
+However, General Augustin Prevost mistakenly reported that the French ships had disappeared.
+He did not realize that the ships he saw were the faster ships of a group sent by French Admiral Charles Henri Hector, Count of Estaing to tell the American army they had arrived in Georgia.
+Prevost had been previously informed that a French army had arrived in Georgia.
+However, this information was not backed up by other intelligence.
+As a result, the British were unprepared for a possible French attack.
+Most of the British troops were in Beaufort or Sunbury, and fewer men were defending Georgia.

 The Continental Army regrouped, and by June 1779 the combined army and militia forces guarding Charleston numbered between 5,000 and 7,000 men.
 General Benjamin Lincoln, commanding those forces, knew that he could not recapture Savannah without naval assistance; for this he turned to the French, who had entered the war as an American ally in 1778.

-French Admiral the Comte d'Estaing spent the first part of 1779 in the Caribbean, where his fleet and a British fleet monitored each other's movements.
+Estaing spent the first part of 1779 in the Caribbean, where his fleet and a British fleet monitored each other's movements.
 He took advantage of conditions to capture Grenada in July before acceding to American requests for support in operations against Savannah.
-On September 3—an uncharacteristically early arrival as there was still substantial risk of seasonal hurricanes—a few French ships arrived at Charleston with news that d'Estaing was sailing for Georgia with twenty-five ships of the line and 4,000 French troops.
+On September 3—an uncharacteristically early arrival as there was still substantial risk of seasonal hurricanes—a few French ships arrived at Charleston with news that Estaing was sailing for Georgia with twenty-five ships of the line and 4,000 French troops.
 Lincoln and the French emissaries agreed on a plan of attack on Savannah, and Lincoln left Charleston with over 2,000 men on September 11.